 KS2 Clubs offering a range of activities including; sport, Eco-club, Art and Craft and learning with ipads.

-Reading Partnership which is a programme delivered by two very experienced classroom assistants who are trained in delivering this intense programme which develops reading skills and understanding.
+Reading Partnership is a programme delivered by two very experienced classroom assistants who are trained in delivering this intense programme which develops reading skills and understanding.

 Evening courses aimed at adults and children working together to improve their skills and abilities in keep fit and flower arranging.